ModelEarth/community/projects/intro.md

 Not your average data modeling and visualization projects, but worth the effort.

-**[Pulling International trade flow into Azure, SQL Express, JSON, Supabase&nbsp;and&nbsp;DuckDB](/profile/trade/)** Exiobase data converted to SQL and JSON for trade flow maps, Sankey and Chord charts
+**[Pulling International trade flow into Azure, SQL Express, JSON, Supabase&nbsp;and&nbsp;DuckDB](/profile/trade/)** Exiobase data converted to SQL and JSON for trade flow maps, Sankey and Chord&nbsp;charts

 **[Pushing US EPA Data to Google Data Commons](/data-commons/docs/)** Push data from [US State Models (RStudio)](/io/about/) into Google Data Commons.